bbatsov/batsov.com/_posts/2011-04-29-one-shell-to-rule-them-all.markdown

 impressed the its immense power and flexibility.
 Switching from bash to zsh was a decision as good as switching from Windows to GNU/Linux, from vim to Emacs, from Eclipse to IntelliJ IDEA.
-In other words - it was an extremely good decision. :smile:
+In other words - it was an extremely good decision.

 So I want to finally get the word out, showcase some nice zsh features and probably persuade a couple of bash users to try it.
 Be warned,